 In the above formula, "Value of outcomes” refers to the aggregated value of all of the included outcomes of investing in WBL.

-As well as presenting results as ROI, the net present value of money can also be used to aid decision making.
+As well as presenting results as ROI, the net present value of money can also be used to support the decision-making process.
 This is calculated by subtracting the value of the investment from the value of the outcomes.

 The net present value formula is: